Lucas04-nhr/lucas04-nhr.github.io/docs/guide/1. R for Bioinformatics Cookbook/README.md

 ---

 The purpose of this material **not only** to deal with the "R for Data Science" course final exam, or in the subsequent learning process need to use the R language to deal with data and draw images of one of the effective reference materials.
-If you think this project is helpful to your R language learning and usage, welcome to click on **"Star"** and **follow** me, also welcome anyone to submit bug reports through "issue" and participate in cooperation through **"Pull Request"**.
+If you think this project is helpful to your R language learning and usage, welcome to click on **"Star"** and **follow** me, or buy me a coffee [here](/support/), also welcome anyone to submit bug reports through **"issue"** and participate in cooperation through **"Pull Request"**.
 :::

 ## Table of Contents {#table-of-contents}